Acupuncture For Fertility

 A regular period is a sign of regular ovulation and hormonal balance.
 A regular period is defined as an ideal 28-day menstrual cycle, plus or minus a few days.
 Regular cycles can range from 24-35 days, provided they are consistent and don’t vary in length by more than a few days each cycle.

-Having a regular period, makes it easier to detect ovulation and therefore, your fertile window.
+Having a regular period, makes it easier to predict ovulation and therefore, your fertile window.

 Getting pregnant can sometimes require more than two people; for this reason, it is critical to select a medical team whose primary goal is to assist you in achieving pregnancy.
 Choose the members of your squad in the same way that you choose a team of employees to work for you.